Selectively Answering Ambiguous Questions: Ambiguous Questions

-Before trying to assess calibration, it is helpful to know whether a LM can differentiate between ambiguous and unambiguous questions.
-SituatedQA is not suitable for this task because its questions tend to follow templated patterns where the ambiguity arises from a missing time or place reference.
-Instead we use AmbigQA because the questions have not been edited to make them ambiguous.
-It also represents a more natural distribution over types of ambiguity.
-We are not aware of prior work that evaluates ambiguity classification on AmbigQA or another naturally ambiguous set of questions.
+Before trying to assess calibration, we first seek to explore whether our method can predict whether a question is ambiguous according to AmbigQA.
+SituatedQA is not suitable for this task because its questions tend to follow templated patterns where the ambiguity arises from a missing time or place reference, while AmbigQA has more diverse expressions of ambiguity.
+We are not aware of prior work that evaluates ambiguity classification on AmbigQA or other datasets.

-Using the prompting setup described in \Cref{sec:ambig_methods}, we try to determine if the model finds the question is ambiguous using a few different transformations of the output.

-\paragraph{Disambiguate and Answer} In the prompting setup described, the model should produce an interpretation of an ambiguous question before answering it.
-Thus, if the model produces an interpretation, it predicts that it is more like the ambiguous questions in the prompt than the unambiguous ones.
-We can thus use this as a prediction of ambiguity.
-We use both the greedy output (\textit{Greedy Disambig.)} and the sampled output as a voting mechanism (\textit{Voting Disambig.)}.

-\paragraph{Disagreements and Unique Answers} These methods are simply the inverse of Sampling Repetition and Sampling Diversity described in \Cref{sec:likelihood}. \textit{Num Disagreements} refers to the fraction of sampled answers that are not the same as the greedy answer; \textit{Num Answers} refers to the fraction of unique answers produced in the sampling procedure.
-As previously discussed, a more diverse set of answers could reflect either question ambiguity (denotational uncertainty) or epistemic uncertainty.

-\paragraph{Direct Prediction} We also experiment with a different few-shot prompt where instead of predicting an answer, the task is to predict either the string \textit{Ambiguous} or \textit{Unambiguous}.
-We can then use the greedy output as a binary label (\textit{Greedy Direct}) or use sampling as a voting mechanism (\textit{Voting Direct}).

-\paragraph{} Results can be found in \Cref{fig:ambig_prediction}.
-None of the methods seem particularly useful (53\% of the questions are labeled as ambiguous).
-Direct prediction (with voting across samples) can achieve high precision only at the expense of recall by almost never producing the positive (ambiguous) class.
+We use a first transformations of \Cref{sec:likelihood} to predict whether the model predicts the question is ambiguous.
+We discuss this in more detail in \Cref{app:ambig}.
+In short, none of the methods are particularly capable, with the best method achieving 58\% accuracy when 53\% of the questions are labeled as ambiguous.

-It is worth considering why question ambiguity is so difficult to predict.
-People typically do not \textit{intentionally} ask underspecified questions.
-The questioner believes they have provided enough information to answer the question.
-In a conversation, sometimes this may fail and require developing more common ground; in an information retrieval system, this may take the form of query refinement.
-All of the questions in the Natural Questions dataset were asked of the Google search engine and are answerable using Wikipedia \citep{kwiatkowski-etal-2019-natural}.
-But taken out of context, many such questions become ambiguous.
+Why is question ambiguity so difficult to predict?
+One possible explanation is that all queries are somewhat ambiguous.
+Queries are typically not \textit{intentionally} underspecified: the questioner believes they have provided enough information to answer.
+In a conversation, this may fail and require developing common ground; in an information retrieval system, this may take the form of query refinement.
+All of the questions in the Natural Questions dataset were asked of the Google search engine and are answerable using Wikipedia \citep{kwiatkowski-etal-2019-natural}, yet many are labeled as ambiguous by AmbigQA.